Hassell (architecture firm)

-Hassell is a multidisciplinary architecture, design and urban planning practice with offices in Australia, China, Singapore, and the United Kingdom.
+Hassell is a multidisciplinary architecture, design and urban planning practice with offices in Australia, China, Singapore, USA and the United Kingdom.
 Founded in 1937/8 in Adelaide, South Australia, the firm's former names include Claridge, Hassell and McConnell; Hassell, McConnell and Partners; and Hassell and Partners Pty.
 Ltd.

 They are particularly known for the Adelaide Festival Centre complex, which opened in 1973.

 History

 Hassell was founded in Adelaide, South Australia in 1938.